Cricket-Pakistan v Sri Lanka - second test scoreboard

-Jan 10 Scoreboard at the close on the third day of the second test between Pakistan and Sri Lanka in Dubai on Friday.
+Jan 9 Scoreboard at the close on the second day of the second test between Pakistan and Sri Lanka in Dubai on Thursday.

 Sri Lanka won the toss and chose to field